 Falkner is a blue-collar town, with 36.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Falkner is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Falkner who work in office and administrative support (20.08%), sales jobs (19.25%), and maintenance occupations (8.79%).

-Falkner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Falkner doesn't have a public transportation system that people use for their commute.

-The education level of Falkner citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.99% of adults 25 and older in Falkner have a college degree.
+In terms of college education, Falkner is nearly on par with the US average for all cities of 21.84%: 17.99% of adults 25 and older in Falkner have a bachelor's degree or advanced degree.

 The per capita income in Falkner in 2022 was $21,000, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $84,000 for a family of four.
 However, Falkner contains both very wealthy and poor people as well.